 Ecosystem (O-EC)

 The customer ecosystem is the system of systems which surround and influence the customer or citizen of an organization.
-It is the set of surrounding context, facts and events which shape a customers interaction with the organization and its partners and competitors.
+It is the set of surrounding context, facts and events which shape a customer’s interaction with the organization and its partners and competitors.
 Customer ecosystems can be influenced through effective use of digital strategy and business models to create advantage for the organization and even for the advantage of the entire ecosystem itself.

 Engagement (O-EN)